Seattle Knob and Tube Rewiring Service

 Need knob and tube replacement in Seattle?
 Benchmark Home Services helps Seattle homeowners replace active knob-and-tube wiring with safer, more practical modern wiring systems.
 If your home still has legacy wiring, or if an inspection, remodel, insurance review, or electrical problem has brought it to your attention, we can help you understand what needs to be replaced and what the safest next step looks like.

 Many older Seattle homes still contain some amount of knob-and-tube wiring.
-In some cases it is still active.
-In others, it has been partially modified over the years, which can make the system harder to evaluate and less ideal for modern electrical use.
+Sometimes it is still active.
+Other times, past modifications make the system harder to evaluate and less ideal for modern electrical use.

 - Active knob-and-tube wiring replacement for older homes that still rely on legacy wiring